Conflicts of Interest and Conflicts of Commitment

 - Procedures to follow when a faculty or staff member wishes to dispute or appeal any action or decision related to a conflict of interest or conflict of commitment.
 See Section V. Disputes and Appeals below.

-Violations of this policy as determined by the appropriate dean, director, supervisor, or conflict of interest committee are considered misconduct on the part of a faculty or staff member and may be subject to institutional sanctions up to and including termination of appointment in accordance with applicable disciplinary procedures.
+Violations of this policy as determined by the appropriate dean, director, supervisor, or conflict of interest committee are considered by the University to be misconduct on the part of a faculty or staff member and may be subject to institutional sanctions up to and including termination of appointment in accordance with applicable disciplinary procedures.

 Violations include but are not limited to situations in which:

-- A faculty member or staff member knows of a situation that places him or her in a potential or actual conflict of interest or conflict of commitment but fails to disclose it fully, according to the policies of his or her unit; and
+- A faculty or staff member knows of a situation that places them in a potential or actual conflict of interest or conflict of commitment but fails to disclose it fully, according to the policies of their unit; and

 Disputes and Appeals